What Are Bed Bugs?

-Bed bugs do not live outdoors away from people, their primary food source, so to get them introduced to your home or business.
-You can pick them up from hotels, used furniture, sleep overs.
+Bed bugs do not live outdoors or away from people, their primary food source, so for them to be introduced to your home or business they must be carried in.
+You can pick them up from hotels, used furniture or sleep overs.
 The possibilities are endless.

 Can They Make Me Sick?

 Reactions to bed bug bites vary drastically, from no reaction or a skin rash to psychological effects or severe allergic reactions.
-Bed bugs are not known to transmit any pathogens as a disease vectors.
+Bed bugs are not known to transmit any pathogens.